nilanshnet/WhatToWatch/Frontend/README.md

 ```
 npm install
 ```
-Indstall AWS Amplify dependencies
+Install AWS Amplify dependencies
 ```
 npm i --save aws-amplify aws-amplify-vue

 ```
-import the AWS cognito profile as well on your local
+Finally, import the AWS cognito profile as well on your local

 ### Compiles and hot-reloads for development
 ```